AaronLasseigne/active_interaction/README.md

 At first it seemed alright.
 A little business logic in a controller or model wasn't going to hurt anything.
 Then one day you wake up and you're surrounded by fat models and unweildy controller methods.
-Curled up and crying in the corner you can help but wonder how it came to this.
+Curled up and crying in the corner you can't help but wonder how it came to this.
 Take back control.
 Slim down models and wrangle monstrous controller methods with ActiveInteraction.

 ## Installation